Home Compare IEX vs SU.PA

 IDEX vs Schneider Electric S.E.: Which Stock Looks Stronger in 2026?

-IDEX holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+The structural profiles are close, with IDEX carrying a narrow edge on growth.
 Schneider Electric S.E still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (IEX: Russell 1000, SU.PA: STOXX 600).
+Peer scores are normalised within each company's primary universe (IEX: S&P 500, SU.PA: STOXX 600).

 Most of the lead runs through growth, while profitability acts as a real counterweight.